 The task of STACC’s data scientists was to create artificial intelligence that can write a new play based on the existing plays by Anton Chekhov.
-“Generating grammatically correct text is no longer a problem for today’s large language models but despite that we faced some extensive challenges: how to persuade artificial intelligence to generate a play with reasonable content, structure, characters, and events using just six example texts?” commented STACC data scientist Dage Särg.
+“Generating grammatically correct text is no longer a problem for today’s large language models but despite that we faced some extensive challenges: how to persuade artificial intelligence to generate a play with reasonable content, structure, characters, and events using just six examples texts?” commented STACC data scientist Dage Särg.
 “Fortunately, we had about a dozen enthusiastic students who were ready to tag the data so that the learning process would be easier for the artificial intelligence they were creating,” added Karl-Oskar Masing, STACC’s data engineer.
-Thus, as a result of long discussions, the structure, events, themes and emotions of the play were set up and marked on the texts.
+Thus, as a result of long discussions, the structure, events, themes, and emotions of the play were set up and marked on the texts.

 What was the result?

 As a result of the work of STACC’s data scientists a program which creates complete plays was created using artificial intelligence methods.
 The nature of the task makes the evaluation of the results particularly difficult.
 For text generation tasks it is very difficult to quantify whether the result is “correct” or “incorrect”.
 For example, machine translation is solving the problem by assessing the similarity of the machine translation output to a human translator’s work.
-However, in the process of text creation that kind of approach cannot be used.
+However, in the process of text creation, that kind of approach cannot be used.
 On the one hand, we want to generate a new so-called Chekhov play, but on the other hand, the greatest possible resemblance to an already existing play is not the goal by any means.
 We want to get something new, something that would offer an experience to the human audience.
 Thus, evaluation is only qualitative and based on everyone’s inner feeling – as always when talking about culture.